-- We propose optimization techniques such as special handling of high-degree vertices to further improve the scalability of our method. - We propose efficient algorithms for constructing the TF structure and then the labels from the TF, as well as the optimization techniques. - Our experiments on a wide spectrum of real and synthetic datasets verify that TF-label achieves competitive indexing performance and significantly better query performance than the state-of-the-art methods [18, 19, 24, 27].
+- We propose an efficient and scalable TF-based labeling scheme for reachability query processing. - We propose optimization techniques such as special handling of high-degree vertices to further improve the scalability. - We propose efficient algorithms for constructing the TF structure and then the labels from the TF, as well as the optimization techniques. - Our experiments on a wide spectrum of real and synthetic datasets verify that TF-label achieves competitive indexing performance and significantly better query performance than the state-of-the-art methods [18, 19, 25, 28].
 In many cases, TF-label is an order to several orders of magnitude faster in query processing.
 We also show that TF-label is more scalable and has stable performance with the change in various graph properties.